 The Center City Housing Incentive Program (CCHIP) was created and approved to take advantage of the Massachusetts Housing Development Incentive Program (HDIP) established by M.G.L.
 Ch.40V, to spur residential development, expand the diversity of housing stock in the Zone, support economic development and promote neighborhood stabilization.
 Project Sponsors within the CCHIP Zone in the City of Holyoke would be eligible for a 10-year, 100% local tax exemption on increased valuation and additional state tax incentives when undertaking substantial rehabilitation of properties for lease or sale as multi-unit market rate housing.

-Signed into law on August of 2014, this home rule petition grants the City of Holyoke 13 additional liquor licenses for the downtown area.
-The licenses are designed to facilitate the creation of new restaurants in downtown Holyoke, providing new development and jobs while enhancing the vibrancy of the urban core.
+To facilitate the creation of new restaurants in downtown Holyoke, 13 new liquor licenses were created in August 2014.
+Designated specifically the four neighborhoods that comprise the Center City of Holyoke’s Urban Renewal Plan, the licenses are designed to provide new development and jobs while enhancing the vibrancy of the urban core.
 Licenses will only be used for restaurants.
 These licenses are available for a one time fee of $10,000, which will in turn be used to fund other economic development projects in downtown.

-- Those interested should contact Tessa Murphy-Romboletti at the Office of Planning and Economic Development at 322-5655 or RombolettiT@holyoke.org.
+- For more information contact the Office of Planning and Economic Development at 322-5655 or email@example.com.

 Industrial Loan Program